 Phone Number: (828) 357-5750

 If it is your first visit, start with a gin and whiskey tasting.
-My husband and I shared a tasting since we were already eyeing cocktails.
+We shared a tasting since we were already eyeing cocktails.

 Have you visited any of these breweries in Black Mountain, NC?

 Which of the Black Mountain breweries have you visited?
 Which one is your favorite?

 What do you love to do in Black Mountain?
 Please let us know in the comments.

 Need a place to stay?
 Don’t miss these inns, hotels, cottages, and cabins around Black Mountain, NC.
 Be sure to visit our post on where to stay in Asheville, NC.

 For More Breweries Around WNC, Head This Way: